MarceloFossRJ/MarceloFossRJ.github.io/about.md

 ---

 # MarceloFossRJ
-My name is Marcelo Foss, you will find me in the web with the nickname marcelo.foss.rj or marcelofossrj or marcelofoss.
+My name is Marcelo Foss, you will find me in the web with the nickname marcelo.foss.rj or marcelofossrj.

 At the university I received a chemical engineer diploma, but my professional career evolved in IT.
 I have been working in the software development and ICT management as well as the process optimization arena for over 20 years.
 Over this time, I was able to help many companies in various industries: finance, publishing, consumers, health insurance, retail, food/beverages and education.